CWZ123HHS/BRG-27-ISEA/README.md

 installed apache with linux comman
 Apache2 setup, able to enter web page with ipv4: 127.0.0.1

-nano/gedit file directly will cause error.
+create index.html with touch function. nano/gedit file can edit it from terminal.